rootCircle/Zoom-AutoRecorder/README.md

 - I admit that UI for loading Service screen is a bit unresponsive on starting service which may be resolved in later updates.

 ### Roadmap
-1. Check if rejoin feature works
+1. Check if rejoin feature works.
-2. Debug the app
+2. Debug the app.
-3. Make app feel more responsive
+3. Make app feel more responsive.

 ### Preview
 ![HomePage](https://raw.githubusercontent.com/Microsoftlabs/Zoom-AutoRecorder/main/docs/1.png)